apache/flink-kubernetes-operator/docs/content/docs/operations/plugins.md

 3. Use the Maven tool to package the project and generate the custom alignment mode JAR.

 4. Select the custom mode by name and point it at your implementation class.
-Any other `job.autoscaler.scaling.parallelism-alignment.mode.<name>.*` entries are passed to the mode (prefix-stripped) through `Context#getModeConfiguration()`:
+Any other `job.autoscaler.scaling.parallelism-alignment.mode.<name>.*` entries are merged (prefix-stripped) on top of the job configuration and exposed to the mode through `Context#getConfiguration()`:
     ```yaml
     job.autoscaler.scaling.parallelism-alignment.mode: custom-mode
     job.autoscaler.scaling.parallelism-alignment.mode.custom-mode.class: org.apache.flink.autoscaler.alignment.CustomAlignmentMode